schmeekygeek/blog/src/pages/posts/recipex.md

 RecipEx was originally meant to be an open-source application, but couldn't quite end up being one.
 The reason is that I accidentally ended up chucking important, confidential details to source control, that I don't want to be revealing to every Bob and their grandma.

-*Q. Well, you could just add it to the `.gitignore` file dumb-dumb.*
+*Q. Well, can't you just add it to the `.gitignore` file?
+Stoopid?*

-I could, but the damage was already done, as I committed those files meaning that anyone viewing the repository will have the unwanted privilege of browsing the source-code from a past commit, and quite possibly read my credentials, given to them.
+I could, but the damage is done, as I committed those files meaning that anyone viewing the repository will have the unwanted privilege of browsing the source-code from a past commit, and quite possibly read my credentials, given to them.

 In order to truly get rid of the possibility that people could view these credentials, I will have to rewrite my entire git repository history from scratch, or create and maintain two different repositories, which, to be honest, seems like a lot of work.

 Or maybe I'm just missing out on something completely life-saving that would help make RecipEx open-source because I am, by no means, smart enough to understand how everything here works.
+Until then RecipEx stays closed source.

+*Don't worry, I won't spy on you.
+I absolutely do not care about what brand of cat food you might be using to feed your cats.*

 # The Backend
 I originally intended to have my own backend for RecipEx, but after a lot of mistakes, bad decisions and hopping from one backend solution to another, I finally decided to stick with Firebase, for the sake of my sanity.